mwmorale/mwmorale/README.md

 - 🌱 I’m currently learning more and more - currently studying for my "CompTIA Security+ certificate" exam AND my "AWS Solutions Architect Associate certificate" exam

-- 💞️ I’m looking to collaborate on anythng and everything
+- 💞️ I’m looking to collaborate on anything and everything

+- ✨ I STORE MY PROJECTS & WORK UNDER REPOSITORIES --> Please see my repo's

 - 📫 How to reach me?
 SEE MY RESUME:)